apache/submarine/submarine-cloud-v3/docs/developer-guide.md

 # Developer Guide

 Golang version: `1.17`
+Kubernetes version: `1.21.0`

 ## Prerequisites

-First finish the prerequisites specified in the [QuickStart](quickstart) section on the submarine website.
+First finish the prerequisites specified in the [QuickStart](https://submarine.apache.org/docs/next/gettingStarted/quickstart) section on the submarine website.
 Prepare a minikube cluster with Istio installed.
 Prepare namespaces `submarine` and `submarine-user-test` and label them `istio-injection=enabled`.

 Verify with kubectl: